 You Want the Welcome Offer

 Many credit cards offer bonuses for folks who open an account and spend a specific amount within a certain timeframe (typically three months).
 If you were planning to spend the minimum required in that timeframe anyway, you might as well get the extra bonuses.

 For example, let's say a credit card offers 50,000 airline points for folks who spend $5,000 within three months of opening an account.
 If you usually spend $2,000 a month on your card, you know you'll probably meet the $5,000 minimum in three months.

-If you know you have a larger expense coming up—say, a home renovation or car repair—and you were planning to use your credit card, it may make sense to get the new card and get those "free" airline points.
+If you know you have a larger expense coming up—say, a home renovation or car repair—and you were planning to use your credit card, it may make sense to get the new card and get those "free" airline points or rewards.